flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 and outputs the probability that the patient will experience a hypoglycemic event over the subsequent week.
 The model consists of two components:
-- an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the past values of the patient's CGM time series;
+- an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the patient's CGM time series;
 - a regularized linear classifier which takes as input the extracted features and outputs the patient's predicted hypoglycemic event probability.